aehrc/pathling/site/docs/fhirpath/data-types.md

 Not all code systems require the use of a version to unambiguously specify a code - see
 [Versioning Code Systems](https://hl7.org/fhir/R4/codesystem.html#versioning).

+<div class="callout warning">The <code>Coding</code> literal is not within the FHIRPath specification, and is currently unique to the Pathling implementation.</div>

 Next: [Operators](./operators.html)